Acceptable Use Policy for computing and network resources at Malone University

 - Enforcement of the Policy

-The purpose of this policy is to define student, faculty, and staff expectations related to the appropriate use of Malone computing and networking resources and to communicate the manner in which computing resources are regulated and monitored.
+The purpose of this policy is to define student, faculty, and staff expectations related to the appropriate use of Malone computing and network resources and to communicate the manner in which these resources are regulated and monitored.
+Overview

-All computer use should be performed in a manner which promotes the mission of Malone and is consistent with all principles of Malone's Community Agreement, particularly with respect to practicing integrity and accountability.
-The Academic Integrity Policy, as stated in the Malone Catalog, applies to all computer usage.
+All computing and network resources should be used in a manner which promotes the mission of Malone and is consistent with all principles of Malone's Community Agreement, particularly with respect to practicing integrity and accountability.
+The Academic Integrity Policy

 Compliance with Federal, State, and Local Law

 - Use of the Network for Academic, Business, and Personal Endeavors

 Computing and network resources are the property of Malone and should be used primarily for Malone-related business and academic activities.
 Students, faculty, and staff should not do excessive non-Malone-related work or printing on Malone computer equipment.

 The right and ownership of any Intellectual Property (IP) transmitted over the network are maintained by its creator; however the act of creating, accessing, or transmitting that IP using Malone-owned resources shall be considered permission for the University to view, copy, or store it.

 It is acknowledged that the network in the residence halls can and should be used for personal endeavors; however any usage should still align with the mission and goals of Malone and the guidelines set forth in this and other policies.

 - Electronic Communications to and from members of the Malone Community